Bosaif39/Treasure-Island-Day-3-Project/README.md

 This is the Day 3 project from the 100 Days of Code: The Complete Python Pro Bootcamp.

 It's a simple Choose Your Own Adventure game where players make decisions to find a treasure.
-Correct choices lead to the treasure, while incorrect ones result in "Game Over."

 ## **How It Works:**